Patashpur

-Patashpur is a Town in Patashpur II CD block in Egra subdivision of Purba Medinipur district in the state of West Bengal, India.
+Patashpur is a Town in Patashpur II CD block in patashpur Police Station of Purba Medinipur district in the state of West Bengal, India.

 History

 According to Binoy Ghosh, the Bargis ruled in Patashpur for many years.
 At that time Patashpur was not in Medinipur district.
 In 1760, Medinipur district came under control of the East India Company, and the Bargis used Patashpur as a base for looting the Medinipur area.
 In 1803, Odisha, along with Patashpur, came under control of the British.

 Geography

 Police station

 Patashpur police station has jurisdiction over Patashpur I and Patashpur II CD blocks.
 Patashpur police station covers an area of 354.09 km2 with a population of 302,153.
 The police station is located at Kasba Patashpur.

 Urbanisation

 96.96% of the population of Egra subdivision live in the rural areas.
 Only 3.04% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.